JHC LIVE: Where Voices Shape Our Future 💬⚡

 A Decade of Care: Happy 10th Birthday, JHC!

-Our 10th anniversary was a year-long celebration of giving:
+Our 10th birthday was a year-long celebration of giving:

-From fundraising to creativity, from teamwork to celebration, our 10th anniversary truly reflected the heart of JHC — our people.
-Here’s to the memories we’ve made, the lives we’ve touched, and the next decade of care, innovation, and pride together!
+From fundraising to creativity, from teamwork to celebration, our 10th birthday truly reflected the heart of JHC — our people.
+Here’s to the memories we’ve made, the lives we’ve touched, and the next journey of care, innovation, and pride together!

 Staying Safe: Data Protection & Cyber Vigilance